-Health insurance is expensive, and not everyone can afford it.
-However, the Affordable Care Act requires that you have health insurance from January 1, 2014 onward.
+Health insurance is expensive; not everyone can afford it.
+However, the Affordable Care Act requires that you have health insurance.

 How Do I Apply for the Premium Tax Credit Health Insurance Subsidy?